-Here we seek to return to nature, to the pre-christian religion and the organic lifestyle of our ancestors.
-Human beings from all parts of the globe have evolved to live in supportive tribes, not under institutional systems of control.
+Ask and Embla seeks to point out the reality of organized institutions.
 All institutions inherently work for the benefit of the institution itself, instead of for it's members or even it's stated goal.
 If an institution does achieve it's stated goal (mission statement), or benefit it's members in some way, it does so for the purpose of maintaining it's existence only.
 Any institution, be it a global system of control, a national government, a church, a school, a library, a non-profit charity, or a social club of some sort, will (knowingly or not) work first and foremost for the continuation and growth of it's own self.
 In this it takes on a sort of artificial life.
 It will seek to continue this artificial life, sometimes even at the expense of the real lives of those who support the institution, or those who stand in it's way.
 As our organic societies have been replaced by institutional society, so our lives tend to feel more artificial.
 Of course, in reality the institution has no power whatsoever, beyond that which we give to it by our belief in it.

 Our main premise is that the material universe and the metaphysical divine, human society and nature, the community and the individual, are all one whole, living thing.